WebAssembly/WASI/proposals/random/README.md

 their bits of security, and it doesn't seem desirable to require wasm engines to run their own CSPRNG on a platform which alreay has one, so for now, the API does not specify a specific number.

+### Why is insecure-random a fixed-length value import?

+This limits the amount of data that can be obtained through it.
+Since it's insecure, it's not intended to be used as an alternative to `getrandom`.

 ### Considered alternatives